Skip to main content

 Decide

-For the parents and families who attended our 2023 Decide WVU presentation, thank you!
-Here you can find the helpful information, tips and tricks, and websites shared during the presentation.
+For the parents and families who attended our 2024 Decide WVU presentations, thank you!
+Here you can find the helpful information, tips and tricks, and websites shared during the presentations.

 For more information on Decide WVU, visit the Decide WVU Day website.
 Also see our special Parents webpage that addresses financial aid topics that parents and families often have questions on.

-Follow us on Facebook and Twitter.
-We post scholarship opportunities, money tips, and important reminders that can help you and your student stay on track for financial aid, scholarships, billing, and more!
+Follow us on Facebook, X, and Instagram.
+We post scholarship opportunities and important reminders that can help you and your student stay on track for financial aid, scholarships, billing, and more!

 What Is the WVU Hub?